 Meet other health promotion practitioners – both recent graduates and practitioners with many years of experience.
 Keep in touch with what’s happening in the world of health promotion.

 Whether it is your first role in health promotion – or a progression along your career - AHPA is committed to building a national career structure for health promotion.
 Check out our job information to stay abreast of opportunities.

 AHPA hosts an annual conference reaching up to 700 delegates addressing contemporary topics in health promotion.
 Hear from international and local thought-leaders and practitioners about innovative work at play across Australia.
 Link to conference information

 Health Promotion Journal of Australia (HPJA)

 Publish your work in the only peer reviewed health promotion journal in the southern hemisphere!
-Receive three free hard copy publications of the journal annually and access electronic copies at any time.
+Receive free Online access to e-copies of the journal.
+AHPA members are also eligible for a 20% discount on Open Access publishing fees in the HPJA.
 Learn about the latest best practice health promotion initiatives from across Australia through regular member updates.